 - Construction is completed on the Operations/Maintenance Building.

 - The Aiken Partnership, an affiliate of the USC Educational Foundation, is created to guide fundraising efforts for USCA, with C. Marshall Cain as the first chairman.

 - Robert E. Alexander is named Chancellor of USC Aiken.

 - An addition to the Gregg-Graniteville Library is completed, doubling the size of the facility

 - Pacer Downs opens to provide campus housing for USCA students.

 - The Etherredge Center for the Fine and Performing Arts was completed.

 - Opening night at the Etherredge Center for the Fine and Performing Arts features Metropolitan Opera star Roberta Peters.

 - Gasper L. Toole III is named the Chairman of the Aiken County Commission for Higher Education.

-- The historic Pickens-Salley House is given to USCA by Ronnie Bolton and moved to the campus.
+- The historic Pickens-Salley House (now Alumni House) is given to USC Aiken by Ronnie Bolton and moved to the campus.